Gaurav-71/Python-File-Management/README.md

 # Multiple options for creating directories
-mkdir()  # Use for making one directory makedirs(). # Use if you want to create multiple directories at once
+- mkdir() : Use for making one directory
+- makedirs() : Use if you want to create multiple directories at once

 # Remove directories
-rmdir(file). # Recommended use case
+- rmdir(file) : Recommended use case
-removedirs(file)  # Removes intermediate directories if specified
+- removedirs(file) : Removes intermediate directories if specified

 # Rename a file or folder
-os.rename(‘test.txt’, ‘demo.txt’). # This renames text.txt to demo.txt
+os.rename(‘test.txt’, ‘demo.txt’) : This renames text.txt to demo.txt

 # Look at info about files